apocalyptech/bl3data/README.md

   bit since the initial runthrough, and hasn't been run against a completely-fresh unpack of all BL3 data, so be on the lookout for any problems!

-- `gen_checksums.py`: Just used to append to `checksums-sha256sum.txt`
-  when patches have been released.

-  - `checksums-sha256sum.txt`: Just a list of sha256sum checksums for all the pakfiles in BL3.
-They're organized by patch date, so you can easily see which pak files were added at what point in BL3's history.

 - `find_dup_packs.py`: Little utility to see if duplicate PAK files exist in any dirs.
 Just some sanity checks for myself.